Crashinfo_Z6462_EN

 Unveiling of the 15th remembrance post Anna Paulowna on September 17, 2022

 On September 17, 2022, our 15th remembrance post was unveiled.
-This happened at the Veerdijk in Anna Paulowna.
+This happened at the Veerweg in Anna Paulowna.
 Those interested were received in the Dutch Reformed Church in Anna Paulowna.
 From there, visitors were taken to the site of the unveiling in original American army trucks from the Medemblik War Museum.

 The remembrance post was unveiled by the mayor of the municipality of Hollands Kroon, Rian van Dam.
 This is where the Armstrong Whitworth Whitley Mk.V Z6462 crashed on January 16, 1941 after it suffered an engine failure.
 All five crew members were able to leave the aircraft in time and survived the crash.
-On the Veerdijk, near the place where the plane crashed, Chris Dijkshoorn from our foundation told us exactly what happened here.
+On the Veerweg, near the place where the plane crashed, Chris Dijkshoorn from our foundation told us exactly what happened here.

 Mayor Van Dam said in her speech that she tried to imagine what the crew members must have felt when they knew the plane would crash.
 To end up as a soldier of the United Kingdom in a country where you have never been before, and then be captured by the occupying forces.
 Mayor Van Dam has attended nearly all of our commemorative posts' unveilings, and on several occasions she has tried to imagine what the heroes we commemorate at our unveilings must have felt at those crucial moments.
 She concluded that this is actually impossible.